Grambling State Tigers football: Black college football national championship

+Grambling State has won fifteen Black college football national championships.

+Conference championships

+Grambling State has won 27 conference championships, 26 of them in the SWAC.

+Division championships

+Since the division of the Southwestern Athletic Conference into two divisions in 1999, Grambling State has been in the West Division.
+They have won ten division titles and reached the SWAC Football Championship Game each time.

 Division I-AA/FCS Playoffs results

 The Tigers have appeared in the I-AA/FCS playoffs three times with a record of 0–3.

 Division II Playoffs results

 The Tigers have appeared in the Division II playoffs one time with an overall record of 1–1.